alanqingranwang/web/content/posts/2019-04-28---Fourier-Transform-Three-Ways.md

 tags:
   - "Signal Processing"
   - "Math"
-description: "Derivations and Relations to the Fourier Series"
+description: "As a limit of an aperiodic Fourier series"
 ---

 The importance and application of the Fourier Transform can hardly be understated.
 But, it has a complicated formula that tells very little of the intuition behind it: